ericoporto/ImGi/README.md

 ## License

 This code is licensed with MIT [`LICENSE`](LICENSE).
-The code on this module is based on rxi's Microui, which is also MIT licensed and is referenced in the license, this port though has many changes.
+The code on this module is based on rxi's Microui, which is also MIT licensed and is referenced in the license, this port though has many changes - and new bugs.